connorslade/sdr-workshop/slides/1-digital-signals.md

 # Time-Frequency Properties: Frequency Shift

-- By multiplying a time domain signal by a complex sinusoid at frequency $f_0$, we shift it by $f_0$ in the frequency domain
+- By multiplying a time domain signal by a sine wave at frequency $f_0$, we shift it by $f_0$ in the frequency domain
 - This is how the tuner in the RTL-SDR is able to change the center frequency, it also allows us to focus in on specific parts of the spectrum in software

 <br />